The seven best burns in Netflix’s latest shareholder letter

 2. “We are expanding the film market: While our films drew bigger and bigger audiences in Q4, the North American box office also set records.”

-Operative phrase: “The North American also set records.”
+Operative phrase: “The North American box office also set records.”

-Notable word choice: “Expanding”
+Notable word choice: “expanding”

 Message: We’re the movies’ best friend!

 Alfonso Cuarón’s Oscar contender Roma was released in select art-house theaters when it premiered on Netflix, both to qualify it for awards this season and please the director.
 According to Netflix, the film has now, in its fifth week, played on “over 900 unique screens.”
 That may not be quite the scope of, say, Aquaman.
-That film premiered on 33,000 3-D screens in China alone.
+That film premiered on 33,000 3D screens in China alone.
 But still!
 The suggestion is that films like Roma are part of why the domestic box office is crushing it.

 3. “People love films . . . at home and in theaters.”

-Operative phrase: “and in theaters.”
+Operative phrase: “and in theaters”

 Notable word choice: “and”